- Fixing a piglet young for example will keep them smaller due to hormones.

 - Owners are ultimately responsible to feed their pigs a proper and strict diet, because of their constant demands.
 Over feeding your pig can drive their passion further.
 We do encourage 2-3 smaller feedings a day coupled with vegetables, 100% oats, and occasional fruit.
 Lots of healthy snacks are encouraged!!!
 I cannot handle a hungry animal, it really bothers me!

 Our Micros- We have Micro Mini pigs and a mix of micro-teacup pigs.
-We can only estimate their full grown size according to their grandparents height and weight coupled with comparing their growth to our teacups, as our micros are not yet full grown, which you can gauge by year 2 better as all pigs grow until 3 years old.
-Their grandparents are in the 20-25 pound range and 12-14 inches tall, however we cannot estimate that size until ours are older.
-Mabel-Lean and MoHOGany's Dad is only 16 pounds at 2.5 years old, however we are anticipating ours to be a bit bigger for the lifestyle reasons above.
-We can guarantee that they are much smaller then our teacups and much slower to grow, their bodies and frames are more slender.
-We have a 7 month old micro breeder boar that is smaller then our entire herd, he is currently at 13 pounds.
+We can only estimate their full grown size according to their grandparents height and weight coupled with comparing their growth to our teacups, as our micros are not yet full grown, which you can gauge by year 2 better as all pigs grow until 3-5 years old.
+We can guarantee that they are much smaller then our teacups and much slower to grow, their bodies and frames are more slender, but will still be in the 40-45 pound range roughly.
 Their bodies and bone structure are much leaner than a teacup and they do not have the potbelly.
 Micros are easier to hold throughout the duration of their lives and the bonding experience can be greater as a result of the close affection.
 They originated in Europe and they where bred down for easier use in the laboratory for testing using different breeds of pigs.
 We have blogs explaining where each type of pig was originated.

 We do NOT breed Pocket Nanos or Juliannas, and cannot write much on them as we have limited experience.
 We do know the smaller you go, the more you pay, and screen heavily!